diet more effective than medication

 2024-04-28 10:24:00

-Martin Ducret, doctor and journalist at Doctor’s Dailytells us today about a new study which reveals that a diet is more effective than taking medication in relieving irritable bowel syndrome, a common chronic functional disorder of the digestive tract.
+Martin Ducret, doctor and journalist at Doctor’s Dailytells us today regarding a new study which reveals that a diet is more effective than taking medication in relieving irritable bowel syndrome, a common chronic functional disorder of the digestive tract.

 franceinfo: This syndrome manifests itself by abdominal pain and transit disorders?